daveray/dorothy/README.md

     (digraph { :id :G :strict? true } ...)
     ; => strict graph G { ... }

-## Rendering to Graphviz dot format
+## Generate Graphviz dot format and rendering images

 Given a graph built with the functions described above, use the `(dot)` function to generate Graphviz DOT output.